jrma14/F1Difficulty/README.md

 a Form/Entry functionality which allows users to add, modify, and delete data items (must be all three!) associated with their user name / account.
 Use of at least five Express middleware packages.
 Explore!
 One of these five middleware can be a custom function that you write yourself; if you choose to do this, make sure to describe what this function is in your README.
-Persistent data storage in between server sessions using mongodb Use of a CSS framework or template.
-This should do the bulk of your styling/CSS for you and be appropriate to your application.
-For example, don't use NES.css (which is awesome!) unless you're creating a game or some type of retro 80s site.
-Your application is required to demonstrate the use of the following concepts:
+Persistent data storage in between server sessions using mongodb

 HTML: